-Empirical studies in the Bering Sea and bioenergetics modeling in Japan have suggested a positive relationship between water temperature during the first summer and Chum salmon population productivity (Iino et al. 2022, Farley et al. 2024).
-The hypothesized a positive relationship based on the idea that survival may arise if warmer temperatures enhance juvenile salmon growth rates as they enter the marine environment which can reduce size-selective mortality and lead to greater survival (Beamish & Mahnken 2001, Farley et al. 2024).
-To address this, we included NBS temperature cumulative degree days (CDD) to represent the temperature conditions preceding the NBS survey and represent ecosystem conditions for juvenile Chum salmon during their first summer at sea.
-To calculate CDD we used the daily mean Northern Bering Sea (NBS) sea surface temperature, publicly available on the Alaska Fisheries Information Network (AKFIN).
+Empirical studies in the Bering Sea and bioenergetics modeling in Japan have suggested a positive relationship between water temperature and survival during the first summer at sea (Iino et al. 2022, Farley et al. 2024).
+The hypothesized positive relationship is based on the idea that survival increases as warmer temperatures enhance juvenile salmon growth rates as they enter the marine environment which can reduce size-selective mortality and lead to greater survival (Beamish & Mahnken 2001, Farley et al. 2024).
+To address this, we included NBS temperature cumulative degree days (CDD) to represent the temperature conditions preceding the Bering Sea surveys and represent ecosystem conditions for juvenile Chum salmon during their first summer at sea.
+To calculate CDD we used the daily mean NBS sea surface temperature, publicly available on the Alaska Fisheries Information Network (AKFIN).
 Temperatures provided by AKFIN are based on satellite data curated by NOAA's Coral Reef Watch Program (https://coralreefwatch.noaa.gov/).
 We summed daily temperature from June to August for each year to align with when juvenile salmonids would experience the temperature conditions (brood year +1) to yield the cumulative degree day (CDD) covariate.

 High quality prey sources are important for juvenile salmonid lipid accumulation which can lead to greater growth and survival (Myers et al. 2009, Kaga et al. 2013, Farley et al. 2024).
 Juvenile pollock represent a high-quality prey source for juvenile Chum salmon in the Bering Sea (Farley & Moss 2009, Moss et al. 2009, Kaga et al. 2013), thus we included the time series of estimated Eastern Bering Sea (EBS) walleye pollock recruitment estimated by the integrated stock assessment for this species (Ianelli et al. 2023).
 While juvenile Chum salmon consume multiple fish species, forage fish typically have patchy distributions making them difficult to survey and estimate reliable indices.
 Juvenile pollock are typically the most abundant species in the forage fish biomass (Hollowed et al. 2012), thus the time series of estimated pollock recruitment represents a robust prey index for juvenile Chum salmon.